bjnord/coding_practice/rust/README.md

 The `impl` of a `struct` can use `Self` to refer to its own name; this keeps it DRY if you decide to rename it later.

+### Traits

+See [this helful answer](https://stackoverflow.com/a/31013156/291754) on the difference between `Copy` and `Clone`:

+- `Copy` is for things with a size known at compile-time, and which can be accurately duplicated using `memcpy`.
+Generally you can only use this for structures with primitive types like `i32`.
+- `Clone` allows the implementer to do arbitrarily complicated operations to create a new `T` that's a functional duplicate (within the context of this app).
+It could be shallow or deep.

 ## Error Handling

 MEME: Don't just mindlessly short-circuit error handling in the interest of implementation speed.
 Think carefully about whether a panic is acceptable, or if the error might happen in production and needs to be handled.